LG refrigerator 6 blinks on board – a frustrating issue I’ve encountered and researched extensively. Ever felt the chill of a warm fridge?

 Cause 2: Defect of Freezer Sensor

-Now, if the sensor gets short-circuited or disconnected, it throws everything off.
+If the sensor gets short-circuited or disconnected, it throws everything off.
+We recommend checking the sensor’s resistance using a multimeter.

 Solution